-HMAS Anzac (III) was the first of ten Anzac class frigates for the Royal Australian (eight) and Royal New Zealand (two) navies, based on the German MEKO 200 design.
-HMAS Anzac and the Anzac class frigates that followed were capable, flexible and powerful seaborne platforms.
-Anzac was the oldest ship in commission between 15 June 2023 and its decommissioning on 18 May 2024.
+HMAS Anzac (III) was the first of ten Anzac class frigates for the Royal Australian Navy (RAN) and Royal New Zealand Navy.
+It was based on the German MEKO 200 design.
+HMAS Anzac was a capable, flexible and powerful seaborne platform.

 HMAS Anzac